 Race tracks begin atop a steep start ramp with a starting gate that all riders balance behind.
 For the rest of the race, riders need to deal with jumps, berms, rollers, tabletops, doubles before crossing the finish line.
 After the start line, most courses are based on a flat design, approximately 5 metres wide with steep berms to allow riders to carry speed through different parts of the course.

 Race bikes are different from most others.
 Where dirt, park, street and flatlands can be used interchangeably fairly easy, race bikes cannot.
-Carbon fibre or light aluminium frames are nearly unanimous accompanied by super thin tires and an uncomfortably small plastic seat.
-These bikes haven’t been developed with spin tricks, barspins and tailwhips in mind.
+Carbon fibre or light Aluminum frames are nearly unanimous accompanied by super thin tires and an uncomfortably small plastic seat.
+These bikes haven't been developed with spin tricks, barspins and tailwhips in mind.
 Rotational tricks cause extra stress on rims, forks and frames; none of which race bikes can deal with very well.

 Bike racing is all about speed.
 Weight reducing 36-spoke wheels with single, high ratio gearing increases a bikes top speed significantly but technical tricks with the need for easy pedalling can be very difficult.